hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 ~~~

 ### Representing body site, which may include laterality
-When using some AU Core profiles it may be desirable to represent a relevant body site, which may include laterality, associated with a record using CodeableConcept elements, notably:
-*  [AU Core Condition](StructureDefinition-au-core-condition.html) - with primary finding code `Condition.code` and `Condition.bodySite`
-*  [AU Core Procedure](StructureDefinition-au-core-procedure.html) - with primary procedure code `Procedure.code` and `Procedure.bodySite`

 When exchanging `Procedure` and `Condition` resources using AU Core profiles there may be a need to represent a relevant body site and associated laterality using `CodeableConcept` elements.
 In FHIR, body site and associated laterality can be recorded in various ways and implementers are encourage to consider the following points when implementing:

 * The `bodySite` element is not *Must Support* in AU Core profiles, there is no expectation to fill or meaningfully consume this element.